 It was on one of these out of town meetings that Tim and David hit upon the idea of the Whetstone Station.
 Unknown to each other at the time, Tim was seeking a new challenge after successfully operating their Bed and Breakfast and craft beer bar, Forty Putney Road for the past five years, while David was hoping to find something closer to home to allow him more time with his family.
 Tim and David were lamenting the loss of the Riverview Café in Brattleboro, a fantastically located restaurant well known for its spacious deck, spectacular views and Vermont Fresh cuisine, which had gone out of business a year earlier.
 Brattleboro offers numerous boutique and specialty stores, live music, farmers markets and The Latchis, a downtown 30-room Art Deco hotel and 750 seat theater.
 The location on Bridge Street, at the base of downtown and across from the Amtrak station, is near all of it and provides both an accessible spot for a quick bite or a welcome respite after a long day of work or play.
 They both hoped someone would buy it who could do it right.
 Tim thought Brewery.
 David was thinking Restaurant.
 At that moment they realized who the right people might be.

 6 years later we’re humbled by the support of the community both near and far.
-We’ve expanded our business to include our amazing Bier Garten, a Campground, Inn and Entertainment center and coming this year, a new Food Truck operation and soon (fingers crossed) a new “destination” production brewery.
+We’ve expanded our business to include our amazing Bier Garten, a Campground, Inn and Entertainment center a new Food Truck operation and soon (fingers crossed) a new “destination” production brewery.

 We’re proud to be part of the vibrant town of Brattleboro Vermont, known as the gateway to Vermont, a warm and welcoming small town with a distinctly cosmopolitan feel.